EMPAT94/empat94.github.io/_gs/tutorial.md

 time = date +%s%N
 ```

 I ran each function and made sure everything worked.
 Funny it had all the utilities.
 By the time I was done, Arya was looking fixedly at me again.
 "You were gone for a while just now.
 What were you doing?" she queried.
-I was getting used to her being a curious cat by now, so I simply replied.
-"I'm trying something.
+I was getting used to her being a curious cat by now, so I simply replied: "I'm trying something.
 If it works, I can modify it to get the password.
 Quite a shot in the dark though, I don't expect much," I sated her curiosity, "Are you done?"
 I queried in return.
 "Yep, I'm level 3 now!" she exclaimed.
 "Congratulations," I muttered, "Should we wake the others now or do you wanna rest some?"
 "Nah, let's get going," she declared.
 And so, we woke the others and got going.

 ## Chapter 14 - Avian Prosecution (1)